charliedevs/conlang-dictionary/README.md

 ### Misc Details

+- [ ] Use server actions instead of API requests
+  - see createWord
 - [ ] Create a custom 404/not found page
 - [ ] Maybe create users table with data from clerk and tie it to the conlang table
   - [ ] Then pull user info from conlang table join instead of react query